PostHog/posthog.com/contents/blog/posthog-changelog.md

 We want to make it easier and faster for users to find useful information in PostHog — dashboards are a key part of that because they’re often one of the first things users build.
 So, we’ve added a new selection of [dashboard templates](/templates), as well as a new wizard that’s a little easier on the eye.

 We’ve added a few simple templates to start with, for getting insights into areas such as online advertising, website traffic and user research.
 Got other ideas?
-Let us know in [the PostHog Slack](/slack)!
+[Let us know!](https://app.posthog.com/home#supportModal)

 #### Hedgehog Mode collisions
 ![hedgehog mode collisions](../images/blog/array/when-hogs-collide.gif)